-For the Transitional LEADER Programme, grant aid is provided at a rate of up to 75% for private promoters and for 75% for community organisations.
+For the Transitional LEADER Programme, grant aid is provided at a rate of up to 75% for private promoters and up to 75% for community organisations.
 Training activities may be funded up to 100%.
 Benefit-in-kind may also be used on community-led and farm diversification (farmer's labour only) projects.
+Rates for the 2023-2027 programme will be established prior to the commencement of the programme.